 Also known as birch plywood, this hardwearing timber is native to the northern parts of the US, Europe and Asia.
 Sheets of birch veneer are bonded together to produce the plywood I use.

-I love using recycled wood, giving an old piece of furniture a new lease of life and seeing it proudly displayed or used in a clients’ home.
+I love using recycled wood for my bespoke joinery, giving an old piece of furniture a new lease of life and seeing it proudly displayed or used in a clients’ home.
 Salvaged mahogany is a definite favourite.

 Widely grown in the UK, France and Germany, English and European oaks are preferred by many due to their warm hues.
 The timbers are commonly used for furniture manufacturing.